google-ai-edge/mediapipe/docs/solutions/pose.md

 ### Pose Landmark Model (BlazePose Tracker)

-The landmark model currently included in MediaPipe Pose predicts the location of 25 upper-body landmarks (see figure below), with three degrees of freedom each (x, y location and visibility), plus two virtual alignment keypoints.
-It shares the same architecture as the full-body version that predicts 33 landmarks, described in more detail in the
+The landmark model currently included in MediaPipe Pose predicts the location of 25 upper-body landmarks (see figure below), each with `(x, y, z, visibility)`, plus two virtual alignment keypoints.
+Note that the `z` value should be discarded as the model is currently not fully trained to predict depth, but this is something we have on the roadmap.
+The model shares the same architecture as the full-body version that predicts 33 landmarks, described in more detail in the
 [BlazePose Google AI Blog](https://ai.googleblog.com/2020/08/on-device-real-time-body-pose-tracking.html) and in this [paper](https://arxiv.org/abs/2006.10204).